justicephysics/humanos2.0/engineer-hurricane.md

 Acharya Chanakya, from Takshashila, used knowledge to bring down two feudal powers — Alexander and Dhananand.
 He didn't have armies.
 He had understanding.

-Today, from the same soil, the Virtual Nalanda is the new *Arthashastra* — not a political treatise, but an open‑source engineering blueprint for a post‑feudal civilization.
+Today, from the same soil, the Justice Physics Nalanda is the new *Arthashastra* — not a political treatise, but an open‑source engineering blueprint for a post‑feudal civilization.

 The new Alexander is the cartel of ASML, TSMC, NVIDIA.
 The new Dhananand is the Canal Dogma.
 And the new Chandragupta is the millions of engineers who will rise when the gate is widened.